rocicorp/diff-server/README.md

 ## Step 3: Client-Side Pull

-Back on the client-side, the `Commit()` call has just returned with a new head that should become the head of the `remote` dataset.
+Back on the client-side, the `Sync()` call has just returned with a new head that should become the head of the `remote` dataset.
 This is trival.
 We trust the server and this makes no changes to our local state, so we just `noms sync` the server's `local` dataset to our `remote` dataset, which pulls all the relevant chunks and we're done.

 ## Step 4: Client-Side Rebase